awsdocs/aws-greengrass-developer-guide/doc_source/bulk-deploy-cli.md

     Save and close your file\.
 Make a note of the location of the file\.

 1. Use the following command in your terminal to upload your input file to your Amazon S3 bucket\.
 Replace the file path with the location and name of your file\.
-For information, see [Add an Object to a Bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/PuttingAnObjectInABucket.html)\.
+For information, see [Add an object to a bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/PuttingAnObjectInABucket.html)\.

    ```
    aws s3 cp path/MyBulkDeploymentInputFile s3://my-bucket/
    ```

-## Step 2: Create and Configure an IAM Execution Role<a name="bulk-deploy-cli-create-role"></a>
+## Step 2: Create and configure an IAM execution role<a name="bulk-deploy-cli-create-role"></a>

  In this step, you use the IAM console to create a standalone execution role\.
 You then establish a trust relationship between the role and AWS IoT Greengrass and ensure that your IAM user has `PassRole` privileges for your execution role\.
 This allows AWS IoT Greengrass to assume your execution role and create the deployments on your behalf\.

 1. Use the following policy to create an execution role\.
 This policy document allows AWS IoT Greengrass to access your bulk deployment input file when it creates each deployment on your behalf\.

-    For more information about creating an IAM role and delegating permissions, see [Creating IAM Roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create.html)\.
+    For more information about creating an IAM role and delegating permissions, see [Creating IAM roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create.html)\.

    ```
     {